MarcSteinfort/The-Chosen-One-TRPG/README.md

 <img src="assets/image/Lighthouse_overall_desktop.webp" alt="Image of the overall Lighthouse for the desktopversion" height="35%" width="35%"/>
 And Mobile Device:
 <img src="assets/image/Lighthouse_overall.webp" alt="Image of the overall Lighthouse for the Mobileversion" height="35%" width="35%"/>
 Problems encountered:
 Low SEO rating for the website, due to no description and keywords in the HTML Head.

 Solution:
 Added a description with fitting keywords for SEO.

+Wave Accessibility was used for testing of the deployed website, to match accessibility criterias

 ### Validating